Privacy & Security

 • Any other unique identifying number, characteristic, or code except the unique coded identifier assigned by the investigator to code the data

-Does AI Miner buy and sell patient datasets, and how much does it cost?
+Does AI MINER buy and sell patient datasets, and how much does it cost?

 We don’t sell or place a value on patient images, reports, or data.
 Our fair pricing covers research and service expenses only, including personnel effort and data curation, de-identification, storage and transfer.
 The costs of our services depend upon the volume of images needed and overall complexity of the research, including the need for patient outcomes data.
-Because of our fair pricing promise, we have the lowest prices in the industry.